Welcome to part one of the Ultimate VBA Tutorial for beginners.

 You should see “Some text” in cells B1, 5.55 in the cells C3 to E5 and the current time and date in the cell F1.

 Writing values to cells

-Let’s look at the line of code we used in the previous section
+Let’s look at the line of code we used in the previous section of this VBA Tutorial

 Sheet1.Range("A1") = 5